 Before I spell these four basic stages out, let me provide a little context.
-Typically we meet with an owner of a manufacturing business with anywhere from 25 – 100 employees.
+Typically we meet with owners of small- to mid-sized manufacturing companies.
 Generally, the issue they tend to be concerned with stems from lacking something – experiencing a lack of growth, or lower profits than desired, or an inability to satisfy a customer requirement, as examples.

 It is the symptom that they are living with that has them looking for help and which gets them moving towards these four stages:

 1. What to Do